MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-onboard-devices-mdb.md

 - [Automatic onboarding for Windows devices that are enrolled in Microsoft Intune](#use-automatic-onboarding-for-windows-devices-that-are-already-enrolled-in-intune)
 - [A local script to onboard Windows and macOS devices to Defender for Business](#use-a-local-script-to-onboard-windows-and-macos-devices)
-- [Intune for enrolling more devices, including mobile devices](#use-microsoft-endpoint-manager-to-enroll-devices) (Windows, macOS, iOS, and Android) and then apply Defender for Business policies to those devices
+- [Intune for enrolling devices, including mobile devices](#use-intune-to-enroll-devices) (Windows, macOS, iOS, and Android) and then apply Defender for Business policies to those devices

 This article also includes: